In conducting research, being partial can lead to faulty conclusions. This tendency is conveniently called researcher bias.

 5. Unverified Information

 The whole point of this discussion is that the researcher should take all precautions against doing things that may impact negatively or threaten data accuracy and reliability.
-A researcher, therefore, must be neutral and objective-minded in carrying out his study.
+Therefore, a researcher must be neutral and objective-minded in carrying out his study to avoid researcher bias.

 © 2013 August 12 P. A. Regoniel